upkie/vulp/README.md

 ### Features

+- Run the same Python code on simulated and real robots
 - Interface to the [mjbots pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-4b) and mjbots actuators
 - Interface to the [Bullet](http://bulletphysics.org/) simulator
 - Observer pipeline to extend observations